UoMBioinfoSoc/UoMBioinfoSoc.github.io/schedule.md

 ## What would you like to know?

-We want to hear your ideas and wishes for Bioinfo Soc topics and will post a questionnaire online soon.
+We want to hear your ideas and wishes for Bioinfo Soc topics - please fill out the sign up questionnaire [online here](http://uombio.info/join/).

 ## Want to give a talk?